aeternity/protocol/consensus/miner_signalled_consensus.md

 Let us call C1 the current consensus protocol version, and H1 the height at which it was first effective.
 Let us call C2 the proposed new consensus protocol version.
 C2 must be strictly greater than C1.

-Let us call HS the height at which the "signalling" block interval starts.
-HS must be greater than H1.

 Let us call TA the number of key blocks within which the version of the node able to signal and able to follow the new consensus protocol is expected to have been adopted by most willing miners.
 TA must be positive.
 Such number is meant to be configured by the user and to default to approximately two weeks i.e. 6720 (`= 14 * 24 * 20`).

+Let us call HS the height at which the "signalling" block interval starts.
+HS must be greater than H1 + TA.

 Let us call TS the number of key blocks of the "signalling" block interval.
 Such interval is meant to be approximately a week.
 So TS is 3360 (`= 7 * 24 * 20`).